Marie-Vi/bogutski-qa5-project/_DOCS/user/roles_permissions.md

 ### 3. Student
 The participants of studying process should get the role **'student'**. \
-After a user is assigned with **'student'** role he/she gets access to the _Groups_ section. section in addition to all sections that were accessible for him/her with **'learner'** role.
+After a user is assigned with **'student'** role, the user gets access to the _Groups_ section. section in addition to all sections that were accessible for the user with **'learner'** role.
-The list of groups in _Groups_ section visible for particular user depends on groups he has access to. \
+The list of groups in _Groups_ section visible for particular user depends on groups the user has access to. \
 Every group has specific Access Type, _Members_ and _Observers_ parameters.
 If the group has **'student'** Access type, all users with **'student'** role do see it in the list.
 If the group has _Member_ Access type, only students assigned as _Members_ to the group